-Around 20% of the community has a disability (18.5% ABS 2009).
+Around one in every five people in the Australian community has some form of disability (18.5% ABS 2009).
 It is from this community that organisations draw their existing and potential employees, clients, shareholders, business partners and service providers.
-The community is also ageing, it is estimated that 4 in 10 workers will be 45 by 2020; as disability increases with age, this has significant workplace implications.
+Our community is also ageing; it is estimated that four in 10 workers will be aged 45 or over by 2020.
+As disability increases with age, this has significant workplace implications.

-The most significant barrier for people with disabilities however still appears to be the stereotypical assumptions and attitudes of employers about what people with a disability can and cannot do.
+The most significant barrier for people with disability, however, still appears to be the stereotypical assumptions and attitudes of employers about what people with disability can and cannot do.

 There are three key reasons that necessitate a change in this thinking:

 - People with disability no longer accept less than equitable and fulfilling opportunities, both in the workplace and in daily life.

 - Technology has removed many barriers faced by people with disability and enabled more people to reach their full potential.